-- Collection amounts are net collections after refunds. - The history sections show major changes by the year enacted, not the effective date. - Fifty-state comparisons for the major taxes are available on the web site of the Federation of Tax Administrators at www.taxadmin.org.
+- · Collection amounts are net collections after refunds. - The history sections show major changes by the year enacted, not the effective date.

 The Minnesota Tax Handbook is available on the Department of Revenue's web site at www.taxes.state.mn.us